 How much did the beauty industry make in 2020?

 According to estimates, the beauty industry made $569.4 billion in 2020.

 How much money does the beauty industry spend on advertising?

-According to beauty industry statistics, the industry will spend $7.5 billion on advertising in 2021 and around $200 million more in 2022.
+According to beauty industry statistics, the industry will spend $7.7 billion on advertising in 2022, around $200 million more than last year.

 - Business Wire

 - Brand Equity